12.23. DD 23: Taler KYC

 • to decide on next measure (providing context); here, the exchange needs to expose the list of available measures and required context for each

 We need some customer-driven interactivity in KYB/KYC process, for example the user may need to be given choices (address vs. phone, individual vs. business, order in which to provide KYC data of beneficiaries).
 As a result, the exchange needs to serve some SPA for measures where the user is shown the next step(s) or choices (which person to collect KYC data on, whether to run challenger on phone number of physical address, etc.).
 The SPA should also potentially contain a form to allow the customer to directly upload documents to us (like business registration) instead of to some KYC provider.
 This is because KYC providers may not be flexible enough.
+The SPA should also allow the customer to perform KYC checks voluntarily.

 Similarly, the AML staff will need to be able to trigger rather complex KYB/KYC processes, like “need KYC on X and Y and Z” or “phone number or mailing address” or “please upload form A/T/S”.
 Here in particular it should be possible to request not only filled forms, but arbitrary documents.